tvooo/thesis/Concepts.md

 				  console.log( a );
 				}

-    The variable declaration of `a` is moved, or „hoisted“, to the top of the scope block of `foo`.
+    The variable declaration of `a` is moved, or “hoisted”, to the top of the scope block of `foo`.
 Hoisting can impose unexpected behaviour, especially when declaring variables of the same name in nested scopes.

 Closure
   ~ is a common phenomenon in JavaScript programs, and is widely used, though being generally seen as hard to understand.
-Citing \citename{getify}, closure is „when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.“ \citeyear{getify} As functions are first-class objects in JavaScript, they can be passed around like variables, for example as asynchronous callback functions.
+Citing \citename{getify}, closure is “when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.” \citeyear{getify} As functions are first-class objects in JavaScript, they can be passed around like variables, for example as asynchronous callback functions.
 A function can also return another function.
 However, JavaScript works with *lexical scope* and, according to the nesting rules presented before, a function must always have access to its ancestor scopes.
 Thus, when a function is being returned or passed as a callback, an instance of the whole scope chain is returned or passed along with the function.
-In other words, the function „closes“ or „forms a closure“ over its ancestor scopes.
+In other words, the function “closes” or “forms a closure” over its ancestor scopes.
 In most cases, this behaviour is desired.
 Anyway, it is important to recognize closures as they may impact performance: the closed-over scopes have to stay in memory as long as a reference to the closure exists.
 Closure may also lead to unexpected behaviour, for example if a variable defined outside of a closure is used inside of it (see \citeasnoun*[Ch.
 5]{getify} for examples).

 Shadowing
   ~ is a consequence of nested scopes.
 If a variable (1) is defined in an ancestor scope, and a new variable (2) of the same name is defined in a descendant scope, the descendant scope has no access to (1).
 This is due to the mechanism of variable lookup explained above.
 Variable (1) is  *shadowed* by variable (2).
 As with most of the phenomenons listed here, this can either be desired or unwanted behaviour.
 A good solution to avoid shadowing is to choose different variable names throughout nested scopes.